 Defining appropriate service boundaries is crucial.
 Consider:

-- Data Cohesion: Group functionality that operates on the same data
+- Group functionality that operates on the same data

-- Change Frequency: Separate components that change at different rates
+- Separate components that change at different rates

 API Design